dcleblanc/SafeInt/helpfile.md

 ### Supported C++ Versions
 This library was originally developed under a compiler which only supported the C++98 standard and should theoretically still compile under some very old compilers, assuming that template support was sufficient.
 Some of the compilers used circa 2003 didn't have enough template support, but hopefully you're not compiling your code with antique unsupported compilers.

-Practically, recently supported versions of gcc and clang require C++11 in order for the standard library headers to compile correctly, which has forced the minimum C++ version for these compilers to be C++11.
-As explained in Compiler Features, for best results, compile with C++14 or higher.

-Note that compilation with C++ versions higher than C++14 are not currently part of the test suite, but shouldn't cause issues.
+Note that compilation with C++ versions higher than C++17 are not currently part of the test suite, but shouldn't cause issues.
 If problems do occur when compiling with more recent C++ versions, please file an issue on GitHub.

 ### Disabling Exceptions
 Some environments do not support exceptions.
 The library will attempt to detect whether exceptions are enabled and if not enabled, will by default use the InvalidParameterExceptionHandler.
 The InvalidParameterExceptionHandler calls __failfast when compiled with the Microsoft Visual Studio Compiler, and calls abort() otherwise.
 If you would prefer some other mechanism, see User-supplied Exceptions.

 ### User-supplied Exceptions
 Replacing the exception handler is a common customization.
 Many teams have their own well-developed exception classes and would like to use that infrastructure with SafeInt.
 For example, if you wanted std::runtime_error instead of SafeIntException, create a wrapper header with the following code: